Last Updated on June 3, 2024 by Soumya

 You can see Istanbul in one day by seeing the best highlights in the Sultanahmet area, staying close by, and planning your day with an efficient itinerary like this one that saves your commute time and allows you to see the attractions for longer.

 Yes, Istanbul is a totally walkable city.
-The best attractions of Istanbul such as Hagia Sophia, Blue Mosque, the Grand Bazaar, and the Topkapi Palace are located in the Sultanahmet area which can be easily covered on feet in one day.
+The best attractions, such as Hagia Sophia, the Blue Mosque, the Grand Bazaar, and the Topkapi Palace, are located in the Sultanahmet area, which can be easily covered on foot in one day.